CodeIntelligenceTesting/c-ares/FEATURES.md

-Metrics are stored for every server in time series buckets for both the current time span and prior time span in 1 minute, 15 minute, 1 hour, and 1 day intervals, plus a single since-inception bucket (of the server in the c-ares channel).
+Metrics are stored for every server in time series buckets for both the current time span and prior time span in 1 minute, 15 minute, 1 hour, and 1 day intervals, plus a single since-inception bucket (of the server in the c-ci channel).

 These metrics are then used to calculate the average latency for queries on